Category: E

 🚧 Transportation

-Enfield Center is a charming community located in the state of New Hampshire, United States.
-It is a part of Grafton County and is situated in the western part of the state.
-The town is nestled in a picturesque landscape, surrounded by rolling hills and lush greenery.
+East Randolph is a small community located in the state of Vermont, United States.
+It is part of Orange County and is situated in the central part of the state.
+The terrain of East Randolph is characterized by rolling hills and valleys, with a mix of farmland and forested areas.
+The White River flows near the town, providing a scenic backdrop and recreational opportunities.

 🌎 Coordinates

-The geographical coordinates for Enfield Center are approximately 43.64 degrees North latitude and 72.15 degrees West longitude.
+The geographical coordinates for East Randolph, Vermont are approximately 43.9256Β° N latitude and 72.6654Β° W longitude.

 🏞️ Nature & Environment